Water Quality

 Why does Sonoma Water adjust the water’s pH?

-Sonoma Water’s water transmission pipes range in age up to 50 years old.
+Sonoma Water’s water transmission system varies in age, but elements of it are up to 50 years old.
 Constant monitoring and water quality testing ensures the pipes are in functional order and ongoing maintenance work is conducted to evaluate and repair leaks or damage before they occur.
-This type of proactive maintenance work not only reduces health risks associated with leaks, but also saves money by fixing an issue before it becomes an emergency.
+This type of proactive maintenance work not only reduces health risks associated with leaks but also reduces costs by fixing an issue before it becomes an emergency.

 Who monitors Sonoma Water’s water quality reports?